 Employees can use flexible pay multiple times in a pay period

 Though EWA solutions give workers access to the money they’ve made before payday, they’re only able to use the service once per pay period.
 When you’re tight on money, this pretty much defeats the purpose of on-demand pay.
-By truly empowering employees to get paid for the labor they’ve already done whenever and however many times they want, flexible pay delivers a clear advantage on this front.
+By truly empowering employees to get paid for the labor they’ve already done whenever they want, flexible pay delivers a clear advantage on this front.

 It offers a stronger employee experience